Ben-Drucker/DeepKS-Docker/README.md

 ```
 making sure to replace the `X.Y.Z` in the first three lines with the version number (e.g., `0.2.0`).

-Each of these builds may be lengthy since they are multi-platform builds; I.e., the builds are created for both ARM and x86_64 platforms.
-Hence, if making changes to the dockerfiles or associated scripts, one may want to build only for their computer's native architecture.
+Each of these builds may be lengthy since they are multi-platform.
+That is, the builds are created for both ARM and x86_64 platforms.
+Hence, when making changes to the dockerfiles or supporting scripts, it's a good idea to test the dockerfiles.
+One should test the dockerfiles by `build`ing for only their computer's native architecture.
 To do this, execute:

 ```bash
 docker build -f r.dockerfile -t benndrucker/deepks-r:latest . # Example for the `r.dockerfile` build